Fabricatable-Machines/Timeline/README.md

 ![]()

 **Lessons learned**
-- Machine conversion is almsot as much work as designing a machines from scracth
+- Machine conversion can be almost as much work as designing a machine from scracth

 # 2024